 View our summer camp breakfast, lunch, and snack menu.

-In the event a course has been cancelled by Les Petits Cherubs, a refund will be issued.
-Summer camp registration fees are non-refundable.
-However, if you would like to cancel a session or class, our administrative office will issue a full refund.
-However, you must submit two weeks prior written notice.
+In the event a course has been cancelled by Les Petits Cherubs a refund will be issued.
+Summer Camp Registration Fees are non-refundable.
+However, if you would like to cancel a session or class, the Les Petits Cherubs Administrative office will issue a full refund.
+However, you must submit a two (2) weeks prior written notice.

 Payments are due by:

-Weekly payments are acceptable.
-Please call our us to make billing arrangements.
+- Weekly payments are acceptable.
+Please call the Administrative Office to make billing arrangements.

-We believe no child should be left behind.
-Ultimately, summer camp is costly, causing some families inability to afford the tuition.
-If you are in need of financial assistance, we ask that you call us or write a letter explaining your current financial circumstances.
-You will be asked to submit a minimum of three pay-stubs, W-2 from 2016, and a notarized letter stating that there is no other household income or family members that contribute to your monthly expenses.
+Les Petits Cherubs believes that no child should be left behind.
+Ultimately, Summer Camp is costly, causing some families inability to afford the tuition and special activities.
+If you are in need of financial assistance, we ask that you contact the Administrative Office or write a letter explaining your current financial circumstances.
+You will be asked to submit a minimum of 3 paystubs, W-2 from 2017 and a notarized letter stating that there is no other household income or family members that contribute to your monthly expenses.